Quick Answer

 With Reunly

-Add your venue, lock your dates, and start collecting RSVPs in Reunly — all free.
+Add candidate venues, lock your dates, and start collecting RSVPs once you choose.

 Once you have a venue, Reunly handles the rest